TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

             'rss.feed': 13
             '.json': 26

-The :yaml:`index` property is used when generating links on root-level page, thus, instead of e.g. having `/en/.json` thus would then result in `/en/index.json`.
+The :yaml:`index` property is used when generating links on root-level page, thus, instead of for example having `/en/.json` thus would then result in `/en/index.json`.